rmrk-team/evm/docs/RMRK/multiasset/AbstractMultiAsset.md

 > AbstractMultiAsset

-Abstract Smart contract implementing most of the common logic for contracts implementing IRMRKMultiAsset
+Abstract Smart contract implementing most of the common logic for contracts implementing IERC5773